Wyvern676/GAIT-poker/README.md

 pip install openai
 ```

-- Before running the game, please find the section **#PASTE API KEYS HERE** and paste the code under it.
-We will provide you the code with the API Keys through the comments of our submission.
+- Before running the game, please find the section **#PASTE API KEYS HERE** and paste your keys under it.
 It should essentially have keys with the following variables assigned:
 ```
 client =
 imageClient =